 - Capsaicin cream is an over-the-counter cream that may provide relief.

-- Acetaminophen (Tylenol) may reduce muscle inflammation and therefore reduce itching.
+- NSAIDs such as ibuprofen, aspirin, or naproxen may reduce muscle inflammation and therefore reduce itching.

 If you have a chronic condition that causes muscle itch, a doctor can help create a treatment plan.

 Local anesthesia has been used to dull the nerves in cases of neuropathic itch.